+Key Partners and Roles Include partner organizations, coalitions, and other.
+Briefly describe the role of the partners.
 The Healthy Aging Alliance and Southern Nevada UNCE are key partners in this work because we are working together to provide consistent messaging to our seniors of Nevada.
 FBNN is dedicated to this partnership and work group.
 The network of senior residences that FBNN has a relationship with are key partners in this work to understand the needs and environments of seniors.
-Eligible by location Census data School Meal Data (FRL: school free/reduced lunch data) Other If you chose "Other", please describe how you determined SNAP-Ed eligibility: At the end of year 1, FBNN expects to have conducted 100 environmental scans at senior residences in Washoe County in partnership with the Healthy Aging Alliance.
+Site Eligibility How are the sites for this intervention eligible?
+Check Eligible by location Census data School Meal Data (FRL: school free/reduced lunch data) Other all boxes that apply.
+You do not need to show data.
+See Appendix D for information If you chose "Other", please describe how you determined SNAP-Ed eligibility: on SNAP-Ed site eligibility.
+Expected Outcomes Include brief description of what outcomes you expect to see from this intervention at the end of Year 1.
+At the end of year 2, FBNN expects to have conducted 100 environmental scans at senior residences in Washoe County in partnership with the Healthy Aging Alliance.
 We expect that the data will give us a path to incorporate additional SNAP-Ed resources within these residences.
-Nevada focus area: Adults and those with disabilities
+List the appropriate Nevada Focus Area that this intervention applies to.
+Nevada focus area: Adults and those with disabilities List the appropriate outcome indicators as outlined in Nevada SNAP-Ed Evaluation Framework Matrix.